kattzhang/r-charts/README.md

 - **`events`** (optional, object)

-  binding the echarts event, will be invoked with the `echarts event object` and `the echart object` as paramters.
+  binding the echarts event, it will be invoked with the `echarts event object` as paramters.

   ```js
   let events = {